CSEmbree/makemain/README.md

 # Notes

 makemain was written in C for practice and lower level control.
-Works in Bash.
+Tested in Bash on Mac OS X and Ubuntu.

+- [ ] include support for headers?
+- [ ] add templates for other languages
+- [ ] improve setup experience